Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Numerical results

 \subsection{Probability densities and samples}

 \paragraph{Probability density and cumulative distributions functions.}

-We represent the probability density functions \(\rho_{N(P)}\) (see~\eqref{eq:density-function}) as functions of the evanescence parameter \(\zeta\) in the left column of Figure~\ref{fig:sampling_density}.
-Here \(P\) denotes the truncation parameter, meaning that the sampling is performed to approximate elements of \(\mathcal{A}_{P}\), which has dimension \(N(P)\).
-The associated cumulative distribution functions with respect to the evanescence parameter \(\zeta\) are defined as
+We represent the probability density function \(\rho_{P}\) (see~\eqref{eq:density-function}) as a function of the evanescence parameter \(\zeta\) on the left in Figure~\ref{fig:sampling_density}.
+Here \(P\) denotes the truncation parameter, meaning that the sampling is performed to approximate elements of \(\mathcal{A}_{P}\), which has dimension \(N_{P}\).
+The associated cumulative distribution function with respect to the evanescence parameter \(\zeta\) is defined as